Imnotgoingtohindiclass/SSTCTF_WriteUp-ballroom_homosapiens/misc/Valid Input.md

     print('Input validation failed!')
 ```
 The code require us to input a value that passses through `.isnumeric()` but not `int()` function such that we trigger `ValueError`.
+The `isnumeric()` method returns True if all the characters are numeric (0-9), otherwise False.
+Exponents, like ² and ¾ are also considered to be numeric values.
+However, such values cannot be used in the `int()` function.
+Hence, the function fails and a `ValueError` error pops up.
-Any other language that represents a number should suffice.
+To achieve this, the above values or any other language that represents a number should suffice.
 An example would be 三.
 Inputting that character will give you the flag **sstctf{}**.